 - You must have at least £50,000 available in investment funds, of your own or from third parties

-If you are considered to be endorsed for the same business, you must meet the following requirements (together with the General Requirements):
+If you are considered to be endorsed for the same business that you have been running, you must meet the following requirements (together with the general requirements):